vlasikhin/vlasikhin.github.io/en.md

 ### About me:

-An ambitious problem solver with a passion for online businesses, and who would like to join a team of like-minded developers.
+An ambitious problem solver with a passion for online businesses, who would like to join a team of like-minded developers.
 Quick minded.
-Besides I have communication skills and I have a ability to handle pressure and meet deadlines.
+Besides, I have communication skills and I have a ability to handle pressure and meet deadlines.

 ***